 The security model of Singularity (as described above, “A user inside a Singularity container is the same user as outside the container”) defines the Singularity workflow.
-There are generally two classifications of actions you would implement on a container; modification (which encompasses creation, bootstrapping, installing, admin) and using the container.
+There are generally two groups of actions you must implement on a container; management (building your container) and usage.

-Modification of containers (new or existing) generally require root administrative privileges just like these actions would require on any system, container, or virtual machine.
-This means that a user must have a system that they have root access on.
-This could be a server, workstation, or even a laptop.
+In many circumstances building containers require root administrative privileges just like these actions would require on any system, container, or virtual machine.
+This means that a user must have access to a system on which they have root privileges.
+This could be a server, workstation, a laptop, virtual machine, or even a cloud instance.
 If you are using OS X or Windows on your laptop, it is recommended to setup Vagrant, and run Singularity from there (there are recipes for this which can be found at http://singularity.lbl.gov/).
 Once you have Singularity installed on your endpoint of choice, this is where you will do the bulk of your container development.

 This workflow can be described visually as follows:

 How do the commands work?
-We recommend you look at examples for each:
+Here is where to look for more information: